Greatest NHL Goaltenders of All Time

-We can't tell you exactly what it takes to become a great goaltender in the National Hockey League's (NHL) history.
+We can't tell you exactly what it takes to become a great goaltender.
 That mix of talent and toughness is sort of undefinable.
+But the very best of the best to do it become NHL legends.

 Carey Price might seem out of place on this list, but he's not the only one on here who is going to surprise you.